Seasonal Guide: Turmeric Kojic Acid Soap in Summer vs Winter

 - International Journal of Dermatology (2018) — Nouveau et al. — Research shows UV exposure is primary trigger for new dark spot formation.

-- Clinical Dermatology (2017) — Engebretsen et al. — Cold weather and heating damage skin barrier function.
+- Clinical Dermatology (2017) — Engebretsen et al. — Cold weather and indoor heating damage skin barrier function.

 About AMVital's Approach